Current research in hospitality, tourism and events

 Food Futures Research Cluster

-The overall aim of this research cluster is to contribute to sustainable food systems in Aotearoa/New Zealand and the broader Pacific region, particularly in relation to the challenges that sustainable development presents.
+AUT’s Food Futures Research Cluster aims to contribute to sustainable food systems in Aotearoa/New Zealand and the broader Pacific region, particularly in relation to the challenges that sustainable development presents.

-Working in partnership with other like-minded researchers and organisations, we aim to support the development of resilient and regenerative food systems and to contribute to food-centric projects that promote the health and wellbeing of our communities.
+Working in partnership with other like-minded researchers and organisations, we aim to support the development of resilient and regenerative urban food systems and to contribute to food-centric projects that promote the health and wellbeing of our communities.
 The long-term goal is to use food as a means to improve the quality of people's lives, their prospects and potential, and the places where they live, work and play.

 UN Sustainable Development Goals (SDGs) this research contributes to: